 d.
 Participation

 i.
 Members could be assisted when necessary (e.g. for translation purposes) although the emphasis must remain on direct interaction between the named members.
 Assistants should not intervene themselves, nor should they be able to substitute for a member who is unable to participate.
 This applies to conference calls as well as face‐to‐face meetings.
 Remote participation possibilities should be provided in cases where a member is unable to attend a face‐to‐face meeting.
+Independent experts are deemed to be full Members of the ATRT 2.

 ii.
 The Chair and Vice Chairs of the working group will coordinate the work of the ATRT2, but will serve as full participants in the substantive deliberations of the ATRT2 and in the development of the ATRT2’s deliverables.
 All members of the ATRT2 will have equivalent voting rights.